 Overall in the major leagues, he had 180 hits, 87 runs, 27 doubles, 3 triples, 7 home runs, 72 RBI and 1 stolen base at (.218/.283/.283) in 458 games and was (129-157) with 153 complete games in 330 games started, 881 strikeouts, 881 walks and 18 shutouts in 2477.3 innings pitched with an ERA of 3.73 and a WHIP of 1.353 in 402 games.
 Overall in the minors, he had 90 hits, 55 runs, 12 doubles, 3 triples, 2 home runs, 50 RBI and 3 stolen bases at (.262/.322/.332) in 176 games and was (54-39) with 64 complete games, 499 strikeouts, 285 walks and 13 shutouts in 815 innings pitched with an ERA of 2.74 and a WHIP of 1.239 in 125 games.

 Later, his nephew, Bruce Berenyi, pitched seven years (1980-1986) for the Cincinnati Reds and New York Mets.
 With a medium build, black hair and blue eyes, Garver's ancestry was English and his principal hobbies were hunting, fishing, trapping and basketball.
 He celebrated his 80th birthday in 2005.
-As of 2008, he still regularly attended the St. Louis Browns annual player alumni get-together in St. Louis.
-Once a Brownie, always a Brownie.
+Until 2013, he regularly attended the St. Louis Browns annual player alumni get-together in St. Louis.
+Once a Brownie, always a Brownie!

 - AL All-Star (1951)